openedx/edx-documentation/en_us/video/source/video_course.rst

 #.
 Scroll down to the **EdX Video ID** field and paste in the ID of the video
    file that you want to play.
 See :ref:`Copy the edX Video ID`.

-   When you supply a valid edX video ID in this field, it overrides values in the **Default Video URL**, **Video File URLs**, and the **YouTube ID** fields.
+   When you supply a valid edX video ID in this field, you associate your video component with files on YouTube and AWS that are optimized for viewing with different devices and bandwidths.
+You do not need to add values to the **Default Video URL**, **Video File URLs**, or the **YouTube ID** fields.
+If those fields already have values, the edX video ID overrides them.

 #.
 Set the **Video Download Allowed** field to **True** or **False** to define
    whether students can download this video.

 #.
 Click **Save**.
 The referenced video appears in the video component.

+To complete video component setup, you add transcript files for the video.
 For information about completing a video component by adding a transcript, see the `Step 2.
 Create or Obtain a Video Transcript`_ section in the *Building and Running an edX Course* guide.

 .. _Step 2.
 Create or Obtain a Video Transcript: http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/creating_content/create_video.html#step-2-create-or-obtain-a-video-transcript